Skip to content Skip to footer

 Initially, only a small NWMP contingent was stationed in the area, but reinforcements quickly arrived.
 By 1898, over 250 officers were managing the chaos of the gold rush, providing essential government authority and personal security.

 The force’s responsibilities extended far beyond law enforcement during this period.
-They ran mail services, organized firefighting efforts, installed drainage and sanitary systems, and ensured clean water supplies for boom towns like Dawson City.
-This comprehensive approach to territorial administration helped establish Canadian dominion over the Yukon Territory, formalized by the Yukon Act of June 13, 1898.
+They ran mail services, organized firefighting efforts, installed drainage and sanitary systems, and made sure there were clean water supplies for boom towns like Dawson City.
+This thorough approach to territorial administration helped establish Canadian dominion over the Yukon Territory, formalized by the Yukon Act of June 13, 1898.

 How Did the NWMP Evolve into the Modern RCMP?